edgelesssys/marblerun.sh/content/docs/reference/cli.md

 ## Command `precheck`

-  Check if your kubernetes cluster supports SGX.
+  Check if your Kubernetes cluster supports SGX.
   More precisely the command will check if any nodes in the cluster define SGX resources through the use of [Device Plugins](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/).
   Currently supported are:
   * [Intel SGX Device Plugin](https://intel.github.io/intel-device-plugins-for-kubernetes/cmd/sgx_plugin/README.html), exposing the resources: